 Evaluation

 1. By 31 December 2024, the Commission shall carry out a mid-term evaluation of this Regulation.
-[In addition to Article 40(1) of the Regulation [CPR],] the mid-term evaluation shall assess the following:
+In addition to what is provided for in Article 45(1) of the Common Provisions Regulation for 2021-2027, the mid-term evaluation shall assess the following:

-(a) the effectiveness of the Fund, including the progress made towards the achievement of the objectives of this Regulation, taking into account all relevant information already available, in particular the annual performance reports referred to in Article 26 and the output and result indicators set out in Annex VIII;
+(a) the effectiveness of the Fund, including the progress made towards the achievement of the objectives laid down in Article 3, taking into account all relevant information already available, in particular the annual performance reports referred to in Article 30 and the output and result indicators set out in Annex VIII;

-(b) the efficiency of the use of resources allocated to the Fund and of the management and control measures put in place to implement it;
+(b) the efficiency of the use of resources allocated to the Fund and the efficiency of the management and control measures put in place to implement it;

 (c) the continued relevance and appropriateness of the implementation measures set out in Annex II;

-(d) the coordination, coherence and complementarity between the actions supported under the Fund and support provided by other Union funds;
+(d) the coordination, consistency and complementarity between the actions supported under the Fund and support provided by other Union funds;

 (e) the Union added value of actions implemented under the Fund.

-That midterm evaluation shall take into account retrospective evaluation results on the effects of the Internal Security Fund for the period 2014-2020.
+That midterm evaluation shall take into account the results of the retrospective evaluation of the effects of the Internal Security Fund for the 2014-2020 period.

-1 a.
-[In addition to Article 40(2) of the Regulation [CPR],] the retrospective evaluation shall include the elements listed in paragraph 1.
-In addition, the impacts of the Fund shall be evaluated.
+2. In addition to what is provided for in Article 45(2) of the Common Provisions Regulation for 2021-2027, the retrospective evaluation shall include the elements listed in paragraph 1 of this Article.
+Moreover, the impact of the Fund shall be evaluated.

-2. The mid-term and the retrospective evaluation shall be carried out in a timely manner to feed into the decision-making process, including, where appropriate, revisions of this Regulation.
+3. The mid-term evaluation and the retrospective evaluation shall be carried out in a timely manner in order to contribute to the decision-making process, including, where appropriate, to the revision of this Regulation.

-2a.
-The Commission shall ensure that the evaluations do not include information the dissemination of which may jeopardise security operations.
+4. The Commission shall ensure that the evaluations do not include information the dissemination of which may jeopardise security operations.

-3. In its mid-term and retrospective evaluations, the Commission shall pay particular attention to the evaluation of actions by, in or in relation to third countries in accordance with Article 5 and 12 (8).
+5. In its mid-term evaluation and retrospective evaluation, the Commission shall pay particular attention to the evaluation of actions taken with, in or in relation to third countries in accordance with Article 19 and Article 13(11).

 Sub-section 2